Pomax/arduino-midi-recorder/README.md

 The SD card circuitry is literally just a matter of "connect the pins to the pins", with the only oddity being that the pins don't _quite_ line up well enough to literally just stick the SD card module directly into the Arduino.

+However, note that your SD card module **may have a different pin layout** so be sure to double-check before wiring things up!

 <img alt="SD module diagram" src="./sd card.png" width="50%">

 ### Adding a beep, for debugging